 Downtown Pet Hospital

-We currently have 3 Veterinarians, 9 Veterinary Technicians/Nurses, 3 Veterinary Assistants, 2 Client Care Coordinators, and 3 Lodging Coordinators!
+We currently have 4 Veterinarians, 10 Veterinary Technicians, 4 Veterinary Assistants, and 4 Client Care Coordinators!
+At Downtown Pet Hospital we have a fabulous team that is dedicated to the health and well being of your furry family member.
 Surgeries are performed daily, as well as routine annual vaccinations, puppy & kitten vaccinations, and sick patient examinations.
-Our goal is to provide pets and clients with exceptional care in all aspects, including Client Service, Medicine, Surgical Procedures, Daytime Emergency Care, and Boarding.
+Our goal is to provide pets and clients with exceptional care in all aspects, including Client Service, Medicine, Surgical Procedures, and Daytime Emergency Care.
 We also strive to incorporate low stress handling techniques for all pets, and to create a calming, comfortable environment.

 Dr. Christine McCully